belodetek/black.box/README.md

 9. to be advised when important stuff happens, subscribe to push notifications on the [dash](#dashboard)

 # about
-The device includes optional obfuscation/cloaking modes (SSH and SSL), to help function in hostile deep packet inspection (DPI) environments, as well as experimental WAN acceleration mode.

-The device also supports a number of popular VPN services, such as [PIA](https://privateinternetaccess.com) and [VPNArea](https://vpnarea.com).
-Separate subscriptions/accounts required for supported VPN services.
-VPN client mode is **free**, so no `black.box` subscription is required.

-Multiple `black.box(es)` can be used not only to un-block content, but to also establish private encrypted links between them (pairing).
-Leave one at home/office and dial back in securely when travelling or on holidays.
-Pairing mode is **free**, so no `black.box` subscription is required.

-Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can typically access a number of [blocked Internet content](#services) from anywhere in the world or to provide privacy and anonymity.
+`black.box` devices operate in three distinct modes.
+Devices connected to the `black.box` Wi-Fi network or routed via the device's Ethernet (LAN) IP address, can typically access popular streaming [services](#services) from anywhere in the world, to provide privacy and anonymity via 3rd party VPN providers or etablish private VPN links between two or more location

-PayPal subscription or Bitcoin credit is required for un-blocking mode.
-The un-blocking service is offered on a rolling subscription basis, with **1 moth free trial** using PayPal.
-Afterwards a monthly subscription fee applies, unless the subscription is [cancelled](#cancellation) prior to the next billing cycle.
-The subscription fee is **€9.95 per month**.

-Alternatively, pay up-front using Bitcoin for as much time as you need.
-Price quoted based on EUR/BTC exchange rate.
-Top-up at any point prior to the existing Bitcoin credit expiry, or after.
-Any unused Bitcoin credit will be rolled over if topping up prior to existing credit expiry.
-Topping up after credit expiry will strike a new exchange rate.

-For performance reasons, un-blocking traffic is routed via the un-encrypted[[n4](#footnotes)] tunnel/virtual interface.
-With `policy routing` enabled all the remaining traffic (e.g. google.com) goes out via the local Internet interface, when disabled, all traffic is sent via the tunnel.
-For security reasons, the tunnel interface may be restricted to only allow specific network ports[[n1](#footnotes)] for streaming, while the local interface is always unrestricted for gaming traffic, etc.

 ```
 +---------+         +-----------------+